illinois-cs498gd/illinois-cs498gd.github.io/Rescources.md

 The EWS computers in Siebel Center for Computer Science room 4107 are available  for your use in the course.
 There are 21 computers with Unreal Engine 4 installed.
 All students have e-lock access to room.

 We have set aside 3 machines for remote access only.
-You should be able to access the machine using Remote Desktop from Windows or Mac machines.
-The instructions are here: https://answers.uillinois.edu/illinois.engineering/105329
+You should be able to access the machine using Remote Desktop from Windows or Mac machines or even a ChromeBook.
+The instructions are here: [LabCheck instructions](https://answers.uillinois.edu/illinois.engineering/105329)

 **Make sure you backup your files someplace other than the EWS machines.
 The machine filesystems are cleaned periodically, so you will need to store your Unreal  projects in a repo or on Box or Drive, etc.**